Jefferson49/ExtendedImportExport/README.md

     + Login to webtrees as an administrator
 	+ Go to "Control Panel/All Modules", and find the module called "DownloadGedcomWithURL"
 	+ Check if it has a tick for "Enabled"
-+ Provide a secret key in the module settings, see chapter below.
++ Provide a secret key in the module settings, see chapter below
-+ Specify in the module settings whether Gedcom files are allowed to be downloaded or not.
++ Specify in the module settings whether Gedcom files are allowed to be downloaded or not

 ## Webtrees Version
 The module was developed and tested with [webtrees 2.1.16](https://webtrees.net/download), but should also run with any other 2.1 version.